Hi, my name is Christoph.

 The Turning Point

 On the night of my Dad’s 50th birthday I went home, dialed into the internet, and started chatting with a girl from New Guinea.
 Her profile said she spoke German, so that’s the language I messaged her in.
 She was doing German homework with a friend and I was welcome to help out.
 I did, and we kept talking.
-Turns out she was really from Oklahoma.
+Turns out she wasn’t really from New Guinea, but Oklahoma.
 A few months later, after my High School graduation and convincing her parents that it would be a good idea for me to visit, I did just that.

 My flight out of London Gatwick, after a nine hour layover, was delayed, having me worried the whole way whether I was going to make my connection.
 I didn’t, but was able to take the last flight out.
 At my destination, as I went downstairs from the gate to claim my bag, she went up to the gate with her brother and friend, barely missing me.
 With no one to welcome me and being awake for 27 hours, I decided to just take a nap on my bag.
 What else could I do in a strange place all alone?
 Eventually they found me and we drove the remaining two hours to her house.